apiato/apiato/docs/_docs/features/authentication.md

 Apiato by default has one url ready for your Web Admin Dashboard `clients/web/admin/login`.
 You can add more as you need for each of your trusted first party clients Apps (example: `clients/web/users/login`, `clients/mobile/users/login`).

-Behind the scene, that endpoint is appendding the corresponding client ID and Secret to your request and making another call to your Auth server with all the required data. *(this way the client doesn't need to send the ID and Secret with the request, and he is using his own URL which gives even more control to which client is accessing your Server)*.
+Behind the scene, that endpoint is appending the corresponding client ID and Secret to your request and making another call to your Auth server with all the required data. *(this way the client does not need to send the ID and Secret with the request, and he is using his own URL which gives even more control to which client is accessing your Server)*.
 Then it returns the Auth response back to the client with the Tokens in it.

 Note: You have to manually extract the Client credentials from the DB and put them in the `.env`, for each client.

-When running `passport:install` it automatifally creates one client for you with ID 2, so you can use that for your first app.
+When running `passport:install` it automatically creates one client for you with ID 2, so you can use that for your first app.
 Or you can use `php artisan passport:client --password` to generate them.

 `.env` Example: